davidsainty/optiboot/README.md

     firmware.

-  * Over-The-Air updates are secure: XBee security models apply - so firmware updates are encrypted and authenticated with AES encryption if the Zigbee network is configured with encryption.
+  * Over-The-Air updates are secure: XBee security models apply - so firmware updates are encrypted and authenticated with AES encryption if the ZigBee network is configured with encryption.

-  * Over-The-Air updates are robust: The protocol uses direct addressing, so the other devices on the Zigbee network are unaffected.
+  * Over-The-Air updates are robust: The protocol uses direct addressing, so the other devices on the ZigBee network are unaffected.
 You could even Over-The-Air update firmware on multiple devices concurrently.

   * Full access to Optiboot-supported bootloader facilities with a direct